 Selection, term of office and composition of the members of the Board of Directors

 The Annual General Meeting selects the members of the Board of Directors annually.
-According to the Articles of Association, the Board of Directors consists of no less than five and no more than seven members.
+According to the Articles of Association, the Board of Directors consists of no fewer than five and no more than seven members.
 The term of office of the members of the Board of Directors ends when the following Annual General Meeting is concluded.

 In addition to the Board members, meetings are attended by the CEO, CFO, the secretary of the Board and, when necessary, separately invited persons.

 The Board of Directors evaluates the independence of its members annually and reports which Board members it defines as independent of the company and of significant shareholders.